innopolis-devops/labs/app_python/PYTHON.md

 ##Framework choice
-Flask is a fast, commonly used enterprise python web framework Its a one I heard except Django
+Flask is a fast, commonly used enterprise python web framework It's a one I heard except Django